+A. Assets

-- A. Assets - 1.
-Deposits
+1. Deposits

 All of the deposits of the Council and the Corporation are either insured or collateralized by using one of two methods.
 Under the Dedicated Method, all deposits exceeding the federal depository insurance coverage level are collateralized with securities held by the Council's or Corporation's agents in the units' name.
 Under the Pooling Method, which is a collateral pool, all uninsured deposits are collateralized with securities held by the State Treasurer's agent in the name of the State Treasurer.
 Since the State Treasurer is acting in a fiduciary capacity for the Council and the Corporation, these deposits are considered to be held by the Council's and Corporation's agent in the entities' name.
 The amount of the pledged collateral is based on an approved averaging method for non-interest bearing deposits and the actual current balance for interest-bearing deposits.
 Depositories using the Pooling Method report to the State Treasurer the adequacy of their pooled collateral covering uninsured deposits.
 The State Treasurer does not confirm this information with the Council and the Corporation, or with the escrow agent.
 Because of the inability to measure the exact amount of collateral pledged for the Council and the Corporation under the Pooling Method, the potential exists for under collateralization.
 This risk may increase in periods of high cash flows.
 However, the State Treasurer of North Carolina enforces strict standards of financial stability for each deposits but relies on the State Treasurer to enforce standards of minimum capitalization for all Pooling Method financial institutions and to monitor them for compliance.
 The Council complies with the provisions of G.S.
 159-31 when designating official depositories and verifying that deposits are properly secured.
-The Corporation has no formal policy regarding custodial credit risk for deposits are properly secured.
-The Corporation has no formal policy regarding custodial credit risk for deposits are properly secured.
+The Corporation has no formal policy regarding custodial credit risk for deposits.

-At June 30, 2022, the Council's deposits had a carrying amount of \$1,029,053 and a bank balance of \$1,385,870.
-Of the bank balance, \$260,479 was covered by FDIC and \$768,574 was covered by collateral held under the Pooling Method.
-The carrying amount of deposit for the Corporation was \$405,780 and the bank balance was \$434,587.
-The Corporation's cash exceeded federal depository insurance by \$171,489.
-At June 30, 2022, the Council's petty cash fund totaled \$65.
+At June 30, 2023, the Council's deposits had a carrying amount of \$1,521,752 and a bank balance of \$2,040,789.
+Of the bank balance, \$250,000 was covered by federal depository insurance and the remainder was covered by collateral held under the Pooling Method.
+The carrying amount of deposit for the Corporation was \$445,355 and the bank balance was \$463,698.
+The Corporation's cash exceeded federal depository insurance by \$213,698.
+At June 30, 2023, the Council's petty cash fund totaled \$65.

 NC G.S.
 159-30.1 allows the Council to establish an Other Post Employment Benefit (OPEB) Trust to be operated in accordance with State laws and regulations.
 The Council on December 28, 2010, established an Irrevocable OPEB Trust.
 The Trust agreement specifies that any assets of the Trust are to be invested in those investments authorized by the N.C.G.S.
 159-30 and no others.
 It is not registered with the SEC.
-At June 30, 2022, the Council's investment consisted of \$10,479 in a financial institution that complies with G.S.
+At June 30, 2023, the Council's investment consisted of \$10,503 in a financial institution that complies with G.S.
 159-30.